Grab reader's attention. Q: How?

 * Setting the right tone for the genre

-Thrillers need short, sharp sentences; whilst introducing the reader to a peaceful village scene (with a church in the background and a game of cricket in progress under its shadow) may need longer sentences (but not too long) and more description (but not too much) to get the reader in the right mood.
+Thrillers need short, sharp sentences; conversely, introducing the reader to a peaceful village scene (with a church in the background and a game of cricket in progress under its shadow) may need longer sentences (but not too long) and more description (but not too much) to get the reader in the right mood.

 * Too much DETAIL in the first paragraph